Adil-Iqbal/Personal-Projects/Random Sequence/README.md

 The corresponding subsection below details the behavior of these arguements.

 #### Size Parameter
-The size argument is an optional parameter that denotes the **length of sequence** that is returned by the function.
+The *size* parameter is an optional parameter that denotes the **length of sequence** that is returned by the function.
 If the size parameter remains undeclared, a sequence of randomly chosen length (between 6 and 100) will be returned.

-![Using the size parameter](http://i.imgur.com/E4RbfEQ.jpg) *In the example above, the "my_seq1" object has a constant length of 12 because the size parameter was declared by the user, while the "my_seq2" object has a sequence of random length because the size parameter was not declared.
+![Using the size parameter](http://i.imgur.com/E4RbfEQ.jpg) *In the example above, the "my_seq1" object has a constant length of 12 because the size parameter was declared by the user, while the "my_seq2" object has a sequence of random length because the size parameter was not declared.*
-*

 The size parameter is **truncated to a multiple of three (3) for all non-protein alphabets.** This is done to ensure that all translation operations proceed without error.